 Vaccines go through extensive clinical trials to determine safety and effectiveness.

-“All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” Dr. Nowalk says.
+“All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” says Andrew Nowalk, MD, clinical director, Infectious Diseases, UPMC Children’s Hospital of Pittsburgh.

 Thomas Curwen, Los Angeles Times, Two Vaccines Might Get Emergency Approval This Month.
 Here's What You Need to Know.
 Link